George Washington University,

 Lillick McHose & Charles

-Margie also practices in the area of trade finance through representation of banks that support the export of goods and services from the U.S. by providing loans that are guaranteed by the Export-Import Bank of the United States (Ex-Im Bank).
+Margie also practices in the area of trade finance by representing banks that support the export of goods and services from the U.S. by providing loans that are guaranteed by the Export-Import Bank of the United States.
 Such projects have included the export of fire-fighting equipment and carpet weaving equipment to China.

-Co-Author, "Equipment Leasing-Leveraged Leasing (5th Edition)" Chapter 9, Commercial Vessels, published by Practising Law Institute;
+Co-Author, "Equipment Leasing-Leveraged Leasing (5th Edition)" Chapter 9, Commercial Vessels, published by Practicing Law Institute;

 Co-Author, "Coast Guard issues new citizenship 'Mechanisms of Compliance'"